hjsith/hjsith.github.io/_posts/2021-11-28-stocking-up-overview.markdown

 ## Microsoft Azure

-We chose Microsoft Azure to host our application mainly due our collective knowledge on setting up App Services to host Node.js/React web applications.
+We chose Microsoft Azure to host our application mainly due to our collective knowledge on setting up App Services to host Node.js/React web applications.
 As you'll read later, we also decided that Microsoft Azure would be a great platform to use as we needed to utilise Azure DevOps to host our CI/CD pipelines, repos and kanban boards.
-We also needed Azure Functions for some of our data logic (which will be discussed in a latter section).
+We also required Azure Functions for some of our data logic (which will be discussed later).

 ### Azure App Service

 Setting up the Azure App Service was quite simple.
-We chose the Basic pricing tier - opting for a B2 Linux instance which comes with 2 cores, 3.5GB of RAM and 10GB of storage.
-We decided that Stocking Up V2, being a university assignment, would not needed complex auto scaling or traffic management, so this was perfect for our use case.
+We chose the Basic pricing tier - opting for a B2 Linux instance, which comes with 2 cores, 3.5GB of RAM and 10GB of storage.
+We decided that Stocking Up V2, a university assignment, would not need complex auto-scaling or traffic management, so this was perfect for our use case.

 We selected our stack to be Node, as decided earlier, setting our major version to be Node 14 and our minor version being Node 14 LTS.
-We were also learnt that you can expose environment variables with the application settings of the App Service.
-These environment variables are encrypted at rest and trasnmitted over an encrypted channel.
-These variables allowed us to access important key-value data within our code such as our database connection strings and database username and password.
+We also learnt that you could expose environment variables with the application settings of the App Service.
+These environment variables are encrypted at rest and transmitted over an encrypted channel.
+These variables allowed us to access critical key-value data within our code, such as our database connection strings and database username and password.

 ### SQL Database

 ![Database storage amount](/assets/images/stocking-up-screenshots/db.png "Database storage amount"){: .align-left}
-With our SQL database, we went with the Standard service tier, with 10GB of storage and 10 DTUs.
-It roughly amounted to $23 AUD every month and was more than enough to store our predominantly integer data.
-In the end our program only utilised 66MB of storage!
-(It's interesting to consider that our application stored historical price data for the past day, 5 days, two weeks and month + other data which still only amounted to 66MB of data)
+We went with the Standard service tier with our SQL database, with 10GB of storage and 10 DTUs.
+It roughly amounted to AUD 23 every month and was more than enough to store our predominantly integer data.
+In the end, our program only utilised 66MB of storage!
+(It's interesting to consider that our application stored historical price data for the past day, 5 days, two weeks and month + other data, which still only amounted to 66MB of data)

 ### CI/CD with Azure DevOps

 ![Pipelines Setup](/assets/images/stocking-up-screenshots/pipelines-setup.png "Pipelines Setup")

-Setting up CI/CD with Azure DevOps was quite the learning experience.
-James and I thought it would be quite simple: follow the guided setup and everything will be fine!
+Setting up CI/CD with Azure DevOps was quite a learning experience.
+James and I thought it would be pretty simple: follow the guided setup, and everything will be fine!

 It was quite the opposite.
-First, we had an issue with getting our pipeline running and were being presented with "No hosted parallelism has been purchased or granted."
+First, we had an issue with getting our pipeline running and were presented with "No hosted parallelism has been purchased or granted."
 After a lot of confusion, we learnt that Microsoft changed their policies on granting free CI/CD to all projects.
-As we were using a private repo, we needed to request the free tier.
+We were using a private repo, so we needed to request the free tier.

-A day or two after submitting the form, our request was approved and we were back on track - or so we thought.
-We faced a new error and for days James and I stared that this error wondering what we had done wrong:
+A day or two after submitting the form, our request was approved, and we were back on track - or so we thought.
+We faced a new error, and for days, James and I stared at this error wondering what we had done wrong:

 ![The error](/assets/images/stocking-up-screenshots/azure-error.png)

-This was quite weird, as when we SSH'ed into our App Service instance, we could clearly see a the index.html file in it's corresponding directory.
-After many days of debugging, frustrations and even recreating the App Service, we decided to rewrite the Pipeline yaml to include the building of the front-end during the deployment, and suprisingly, this solved the problem.
+This error was quite weird, as when we SSH'ed into our App Service instance, we could clearly see the index.html file in its corresponding directory.
+After many days of debugging, frustrations, and even recreating the App Service, we decided to rewrite the Pipeline YAML to include the front-end building during the deployment, and surprisingly, this solved the problem.

 #### Building + Testing + Deployment

 Below you can see the Building, Testing and Deployment stages of our azure-pipelines.yml file.
-Some key things to note: We set success conditions on the Deploy and Test stages so that they were dependant on their previous stages.
+Some key things to note: We set success conditions on the Deploy and Test stages to depend on their previous stages.
 We also generated a junit.xml file that allowed our test results to be nicely displayed on the Azure Pipelines' test screen!

 ```yaml
 - stage: Build